 Write down how your experiences made you feel at the moment you had them.

 Keep writing down these experiences daily, especially the ones you think are out of the ordinary.
 After a few weeks, you will start to realize which ones are the important ones and which ones are a waste of your time.
-Doing this, you will be able to spot your useless thinking and chatter.
+By doing this, you will be able to spot your useless thinking and mind chatter.

-What are people thinking about when you see them walking around looking down?
+Observe what you are thinking about when you are walking around looking down?

-Most of the time your thoughts are negative or repetitive thoughts you’ve had many times before.
+Catch yourself before the habitual negative or repetitive thoughts you’ve had many times before takes over.

-The only way you can control the focus of your thoughts is to become an observer without judgment.
+The only way you can control the focus of your thoughts is to become an observer of them without judgment.

 HOW IT WORKS: Useless thinking requires your immediate attention, otherwise, your mind will continue to take you down the same road of poor decisions and uneasiness.
 No one ever taught you how to think, only what to think.
 No wonder you have so much chatter going on in your head, it’s the confusion that has piled up over the years.
 What you must do now is redirect the confusion with a present and open mind.
 This is your new starting place.
 Spend 15-minutes a day writing in your journal about what is confusing to you, so you can learn how to think instead of what to think.
 The by-product of getting this thinking thing right is having a connection to your guidance.
 I learned this at a very young age. ~ Linda Deir